giantswarm/docs/src/content/getting-started/prepare-your-provider-account/aws/_index.md

 ![AWS IAM console: Create role](aws-roles-create-role.png)

-The __Account ID__ you enter is the ID of the AWS account where the management cluster is running.
-Could it be the current account in case you are running all your infrastructure in a single account or a different one if you are using separate accounts for management and workload clusters?
+The _Account ID_ you need to enter is the AWS account where the management cluster runs.
+In case you run all your clusters in a single account, there is no need to change it, but if your management cluster runs in a separate account, you need to use that one for `Another AWS account` option.

 It's crucial that the _Require external ID_ and _Require MFA_ options remain unchecked so that CAPA can run without requiring human intervention.
 #### 3. Attach all policies to role {#iam-capa-controller-role-policy}